 Brown Butter Chocolate Chip Cookies

-Brown butter chocolate chip cookies on a white plate
+brown butter chocolate chip cookies with sea salt on oval plater.

 How to Brown Butter